blink4535743jhu/Action_Recognition/README.md

 This project requires Python 3.7 or higher.

 2. **Dependencies:**
-Install the required Python packages by running step 0a. in the google colab notebook.
+Install the required Python packages by running step 0a. in the google colab notebook, as directed in step 0 of this README.
+Command line is shown below for reference:
 """
 !git clone https://github.com/blink4535743jhu/Action_Recognition
 %cd Action_Recognition